 I read that the sensitivity and specificity values are 30%-42% and 90-100% respectively.

 The sensitivity of a clinical test refers to the ability of the test to correctly identify those patients with the disease.
 The specificity of a clinical test refers to the ability of the test to correctly identify those patients without the disease.
 So a positive Bakody’s sign is very good at saying that yes you do have an active disc condition with an associated nerve entrapment.

 Other very useful orthopaedic tests for a suspected cervical disc pathology or radiculopathy are:

 - Doorbells Sign,

 - Cervical Compression Test,

 - O’ Donoghue’s Test.

-Again the idea is to take the pressure off the spinal nerve coming out your neck.
-Think of the nerve like it is a rope.
-You need to take the slack (tension) out of the rope to let it rest.
-To do this you would need to lift the rope up and rest it on your head.
+At the end of the day, the main goal is to help take the pressure off the irritated spinal nerve that is coming out your neck.
+Think of the nerve as if it were a rope.
+You need to help take the tension out of the rope and create some slack.
+To do this you would need to lift the rope up and rest it on your head.[expand title=”References”]